kubeslice-ent/egs-installation/README.md

    - Update the `kubeslice-worker-egs` configuration with the Grafana LB external IP in `egs-installer-config.yaml` :
      ```yaml
      inline_values:  # Inline Helm values for the worker chart
-       cluster:
-         name: worker-1  # Name of the worker cluster (MANDATORY)
-         endpoint: "<worker_cluster_endpoint>"  # Kube cluster or API server endpoint accessible from the controller cluster (MANDATORY)
        kubesliceNetworking:
          enabled: false  # Disable Kubeslice networking for this worker
        egs: